andrewcahill/andrewcahill/README.md

 🔭 I’m currently working on an Algorithmic Trading Bot
 🌱 I’m currently learning Trading
- 📫 You can reach me on my blog [AvidDeveloper](https://AvidDeveloper.com).

 <!--
 **andrewcahill/andrewcahill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.